alychinque/ChinquePortfolioWebsite/README.md

 The image that I chose to use fixed in the background of the website is from [FreePik](https://www.freepik.com/).
 I manually resized the image using a tool called [PhotoPea](https://www.photopea.com/), having accurately sized images reduces the load time of the website.

 ## Wireframes: 🔧
-For this project I created wireframes using [Balsamiq Mockups](https://balsamiq.cloud/) and [Proto Prototypes](https://proto.io/).
+For this project, I created wireframes using [Balsamiq Mockups](https://balsamiq.cloud/) and [Proto Prototypes](https://proto.io/).
 I started by creating some basics wireframes for desktop/mobile on Balsamiq just to have an idea.
-After that I built a prototype with more styling.
+After that, I built a prototype with more styling.
 #### Check it out 🔍
 **Balsamiq:** [Desktop](https://github.com/alychinque/ChinquePortfolioWebsite/blob/master/Wireframes/Desktop%20Wireframe.png)/ [Mobile](https://github.com/alychinque/ChinquePortfolioWebsite/blob/master/Wireframes/Mobile%20Wireframe.png)
 **Proto:** [Desktop](https://github.com/alychinque/ChinquePortfolioWebsite/blob/master/Wireframes/Wireframe%20desktop%20.pdf)/ [Mobile](https://github.com/alychinque/ChinquePortfolioWebsite/blob/master/Wireframes/Wireframe%20Mobile.pdf)